Lists and Loops¶

 function from 0 to 1 using N rectangles.

-We have defined a function integrate
+We have defined a function integrate that you will use for this

 task.
-Add code to integrate
+Add code to integrate to perform the following steps.

 - Decide on a number of rectangles

-(10 is a good number to start). - Compute the width (
+N(10 is a good number to start). - Compute the width (

-) of your rectangles. - Create a
+dx) of your rectangles. - Create a

-variable to store the sum of the areas of all the rectangles.
+totalAreavariable to store the sum of the areas of all the rectangles.
 Start it at zero. - Make a loop that takes a variable,

-, from 0 to N. - For each of these steps compute the area of the rectangle as
+i, from 0 to N. - For each of these steps compute the area of the rectangle as

 height*width.
 Height is the value equal to the

-. - After the for loop, return the value of
+ffunction called on eachi*dxand width isdx.
+Add this area tototalArea. - After the for loop, return the value of

-. - Celebrate, you have just replaced calculus.
+totalAreausing the statement:return totalArea. - Celebrate, you have just replaced calculus.

-into ipython3 and then give your function
+Load integration_lab.py into ipython3 and then give your function

-a try by calling: integrate()
+a try by calling: integrate().

 Errors¶